Cooking For One: The Hassle-Free Guide

 Shop smart for one

-Avoid bulk packaging for fresh products you won't finish.
-Choose single vegetables (1 zucchini, 2 carrots) rather than pre-packed trays.
-However, buy rice, pasta, and legumes in bulk: they keep for months.
+Avoid large packages of fresh products you won't finish.
+Choose loose vegetables (1 zucchini, 2 carrots) rather than pre-packed trays.
+On the other hand, buy rice, pasta, and legumes in bulk: they keep for months.
 Frozen foods are your best allies — take exactly the amount you want.

 3